-89. Each and every allegation set forth in this complaint is incorporated herein by reference
+101. Each and every allegation set forth in this complaint is incorporated herein by reference

-90. NEPA obligates federal agencies to prepare an EIS for "major federal actions significantly affecting the quality of the human environment."
+- 102. NEPA obligates federal agencies to prepare an EIS for "major federal actions significantly affecting the quality of the human environment."
 42 U.S.C. § 4332(2)(C).
-Whether

-91. NEPA regulations provide that every agency "shall" prepare supplements to environmental impact statements if there are "significant new circumstances or information relevant to environmental concerns and bearing on the proposed action or its impacts."
-40 C.F.R. § 1502.9(c)(1)(ii).

-92. In the interim between issuance of the Records of Decision for the Flat Canyon Lease and the issuance of the Lease in 2015, new information and circumstances relevant to environmental concerns and bearing on the Lease and its impacts have come to be.
-This new information and these new circumstances include, but are not limited to: 1) EPA gained a better understanding of adverse health impacts and therefore strengthened air quality standards for pollutants generated by coal mining, transport, and burning; 2) greenhouse gases were declared to pose an endangerment to public health and welfare; 3) considerable national resources and attention have been directed toward efforts to quantify and reduce greenhouse gas emissions; 4) federal agencies have developed credible and useful methods of assessing carbon costs; 5) Bowie Resource has taken over ownership of the Skyline Mine and intends to export coal from the Mine overseas; 6) production at the Skyline Mine has exceeded four million tons annually; 7) a number of new coal leasing and mining approvals have been issued in Utah, including a lease modification that expanded the Skyline Mine; and 8) Federal Defendants have proposed a number of similar coal leasing and mining approvals in Utah and other western states.
+Whether a proposed action "significantly" impacts the environment is determined by considering "context and intensity."
+40 C.F.R. § 1508.27.
+NEPA also requires that the scope of the analysis in an EIS include cumulative actions and similar actions.
+40 C.F.R. §§ 1508.25(a)(2) & (3). - 103.
+NEPA regulations provide that every agency "shall" prepare supplements to environmental impact statements if there are "significant new circumstances or information relevant to environmental concerns and bearing on the proposed action or its impacts."
+40 C.F.R. § 1502.9(c)(1)(ii). - and consenting to and issuing the Lease in 2015, new information and circumstances relevant to environmental concerns and bearing on the Lease and its impacts arose.
+This new information and these new circumstances include, but are not limited to: 1) EPA gained a better understanding of adverse health impacts and therefore strengthened air quality standards for pollutants generated by coal mining, transport, and burning; 2) greenhouse gases were declared to pose an endangerment to public health and welfare; 3) considerable national resources and attention have been directed toward efforts to quantify and reduce greenhouse gas emissions; 4) federal agencies have developed credible and useful methods of assessing carbon costs; 5) Bowie Resource has taken over ownership of the Skyline Mine and intends to export coal from the Mine overseas; 6) production at the Skyline Mine has exceeded four million tons annually; 7) a number of new coal leasing and mining approvals have been issued in Utah, including a lease modification that expanded the Skyline Mine; 8) Federal Defendants have proposed a number of similar coal leasing and mining approvals in Utah and other western states that pose cumulative impacts to the climate; and 9) Federal Defendants identified priority habitat for greater sagegrouse and proposed amendments to their land and resource management plans for Utah and other western states to conserve, enhance, and restore the greater sage-grouse and its habitat.